Key Moments In The Life Of Jimmy Carter - UrduPoint

 - 'Crisis of confidence' -

-In the summer of 1979, the economy rocked by inflation and his approval rating in free fall, Carter addressed the American people in a nationwide televised speech on July 15.
+In the summer of 1979, the economy was rocked by inflation and his approval rating was in free fall, Carter addressed the American people in a nationwide televised speech on July 15.

 In that half-hour, he responded to his critics on his lack of leadership, instead laying the blame on a national "crisis of confidence."